wzhudev/reverse-linear-sync-engine/README.md

 Thanks to Tuomas Artman for generously sharing insights into how LSE works in talks and podcasts.

 Special thanks to [@zxch3n](https://github.com/zxch3n), [@vincentdchan](https://github.com/vincentdchan), and [@promer94](https://github.com/promer94) for their valuable reviews.

+---

+© 2025 Wenzhao Hu.
+This work is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.